danielsularea/lily.work/_work/2018-02-21-ibm-care-advisor-for-breast.md

 At the beginning of this project, I was responsible for identifying and exploring the opportunity space given a broad direction.
 Once early validation was proven, I became responsible for designing and defining the solution, including the training and implementation of our machine learning algorithm.

 *I am still part of this project but this post only reflects my work on the team up until March 2018.*

-## The Problem

-Mammography is the most effective non-invasive procedure used to detect early signs of breast cancer.
-As a result, women worldwide depend on radiologists, which are doctors that diagnose diseases using medical imaging, to identify any findings in their breast that may indicate cancer.

-These radiologists are responsible for looking at, or "reading", the mammograms, after which they submit a report back to the patient's primary care physician, detailing what they find.

-*However, the business challenged us with an open problem: there is a global shortage of radiologists and institutions are struggling to keep up with mammography demand.*

-Our high level goals were to:
-- Address the increasing global backlog of mammograms
-- Leverage artificial intelligence as part of the Care Advisor suite
-- Empower radiologists&mdash;not replace them

 ## Early Insights